-Koteck\'y, Sokal and Swart \cite{KSS12} have shown that there are \emph{planar} lattices for which the model does have multiple Gibbs states.
-Moreover, Huang et. al. \cite{HCD+} have shown that multiple Gibbs states exist for proper $q$-colorings with arbitrary large $q$ on suitably chosen, $q$-dependent, planar lattices.
+Investigating other graphs, Koteck\'y, Sokal and Swart \cite{KSS12} have shown that the model has multiple Gibbs states on certain \emph{planar} lattices.
+This result was extended by Huang et. al. \cite{HCD+} who have shown that for every $q\ge 3$, there are planar lattices on which the proper $q$-coloring model has multiple Gibbs states.

+The fact that a uniformly chosen $3$-coloring on the torus is the modulo $3$ of a height function with high probability (Theorem~\ref{thm: almost bijection}) is also expected to fail in two dimensions.
+Some evidence for this phenomenon is provided by the study of the dimer model.
+In the dimer model, one samples uniformly a perfect matching of an underlying graph.
+On suitable graphs, the perfect matching defines locally the gradient of an integer-valued height function and one may study similar questions to those studied here.
+Boutillier and de Tili\`ere \cite{BdT09} (see also Kenyon \cite[Section 4.17]{K09}) considered the dimer model on a piece of the hexagonal lattice wrapped around a torus.
+They showed that the random height differences accumulated when winding around the torus tend to a non-degenerate limit distribution (a discrete Gaussian-type distribution) as the side length of the torus increases.

 It is conjectured that the rigidity phenomenon described by Theorem~\ref{thm: main} has an analog for proper colorings with more than $3$ colors.
 Specifically, that for any $q\ge 4$ there exists a $d_0(q)$ such that a uniformly sampled proper $q$-coloring of $\TT$, $d\ge d_0(q)$, has the following structure with high probability.
 The colors split into two sets of sizes $\lfloor q/2\rfloor$ and $\lceil q/2\rceil$, with the even sublattice colored predominantly by colors from one set and the odd sublattice colored predominantly by colors from the other set.
 While this conjecture remains open, several related results have appeared.
 Galvin and Tetali \cite{GT04}, following work of Kahn \cite{K01-2}, gave approximate counts for the number of \emph{graph homomorphisms} from $d$-regular graphs to arbitrary finite graphs.
 Specializing to proper $q$-colorings of $\TT$, their results support the above conjecture.